Alexhuszagh/xcross/README.md

 ]
 ```

-For a bare-metal example, see `ct-ng/ppcle-unknown-elf.config`.
+For an example bare-metal crosstool-NG config file, see `ct-ng/ppcle-unknown-elf.config`.
 For a Linux example, see `ct-ng/ppcle-unknown-linux-gnu.config`.
 Be sure to add your new toolchain to `config/images.json`, and run the test suite with the new toolchain image.

 # Platform Support

 For a complete list of targets, see [here](https://github.com/Alexhuszagh/xcross/blob/main/TARGETS.md).
-For a complete list of images, see the Docker Hub [repository](https://hub.docker.com/r/ahuszagh/cross).
+For a complete list of images, see [ahuszagh/cross](https://hub.docker.com/r/ahuszagh/cross) and [ahuszagh/pkgcross](https://hub.docker.com/r/ahuszagh/pkgcross).

 Currently, we only create images that are supported by: